AfricArxiv/hub-and-search-portal/README.md

 - Microsoft Azure’s services // already in SA
 - Amazon Web Services (AWS) // announced to open servers in Africa
 - Google Cloud // announced to open servers in Africa

-# Languages
-- languages commonly spoken on the continet
-- machine translations with options/overlay interface to manually improve the text online (see www.GTranslate.io) // GoogleTranspate API
-- Language switch // editable by the users and admin

 ---